 Applicants may be sponsored by a business, municipality, or a community organization.
 Tuition, payable by sponsor or participant, is $300 for the first company enrollee, $200 for the second enrollee from the same company, and $150 for each additional enrollee.
 Tuition includes all program fees and materials.
 Payment is required prior to the first class.

-An application must be submitted by by April 15 This is a competitive selection process and, due to the limit on the number of applicants admitted to the program, not all applicants may be accepted.
+An application must be submitted by September 1.
+This is a competitive selection process and, due to the limit on the number of applicants admitted to the program, not all applicants may be accepted.

 Previous community service or a desire to become involved in community activities